Don Shave's Ancestral Family Tree

 Birth9 February 1614Rachel Lord was born on 9 February 1614 in Towcester, Northamptonshire, England (Tudor), EuropeG.

-Marriage1637William Barnes and she were married in 1637 in Amesbury, County of Essex, The Colony of Massachusetts Bay, British Colonial America (North America)G.
+Marriage1637William Barnes and she were married in 1637 in Amesbury, Colonial County of Essex, The Colony of Massachusetts Bay, British Colonial America (North America)G.

-Death9 February 1685She died on 9 February 1685 at age 71 in Amesbury, County of Essex, The Colony of Massachusetts Bay, British Colonial America (North America)G. The cause of her death (at the age of 71) on Friday, February 9th, 1685 is not known-surviving in 1685 was difficult & it occurred in the pre-1776 Colony of Massachusetts Bay
+Death9 February 1685She died on 9 February 1685 at age 71 in Amesbury, Colonial County of Essex, The Colony of Massachusetts Bay, British Colonial America (North America)G. The cause of her death (at the age of 71) on Friday, February 9th, 1685 is not known-surviving in 1685 was difficult & it occurred in the pre-1776 Colony of Massachusetts Bay

-Burialafter 9 February 1685She was buried after 9 February 1685 at Buried in an unknown cemeteryG in Amesbury, County of Essex, The Colony of Massachusetts Bay, British Colonial America (North America)G.
+Burialafter 9 February 1685She was buried after 9 February 1685 at Buried in an unknown cemeteryG in Amesbury, Colonial County of Essex, The Colony of Massachusetts Bay, British Colonial America (North America)G.

 Person SourceRachel Lord had person sources.1